filippocollini/tensorflow_benchmark/README.md

-# CNN Benchmark using two different dataset
+# CNN Benchmark using two different dataset (Text classification and Fashion MNIST classification)
 Authors: Roberto Bigazzi, Filippo Collini

 Code we borrowed and tutorials we used: